Channel Catfish, Ictalurus punctatus, from the Greek ictalurus (fish cat) and punctatus (spotted)

 Channel catfish spawn when water temperatures reach 75 degrees, usually in late June.
 The eggs are deposited in a jelly-like mass.
 After spawning, the male drives off the female and guards the eggs.
-The eggs hatch in six to 10 days.
+The eggs hatch in six to ten days, depending on water temperature.

 As with any fish species, the smaller you are the more vulnerable you are to being eaten.
 Young channel catfish often fall prey to large freshwater fish such as flathead catfish and muskies.

 Use 8-12 lb. line; fish riffles/shallows off bottom at night with stink baits, crayfish, worms, minnows, or cut bait.
 Fish pools or cover during the day or after a rain.
 The Minnesota record chan-nel catfish is 38 pounds, caught in the Mississippi River.
 Channel catfish can be caught from either a boat or from shore.
 Fishing with a group of friends for catfish on the shore of the river is a great way to spend an evening.